svankampen/croghan/README.md

 ---
 ## Deployment

-- The site was deployed using GitHub Pages as follows ;
+- The site was deployed using GitHub Pages as follows;
     - In the GitHub repository, navigate to the Settings tab
     - From the code and automation section select Pages
     - From the source section drop-down menu, select the Master Branch